William-Yeh/docker-workshop/build-walk/README.md

 ## Case 1: Fully statically-linked ELF file

-The program `walk-go` is a fully statically-linked ELF executable.
+The program `walk-static` is a fully statically-linked ELF executable.

 ★★ To build it into a minimal Docker image with `Dockerfile`: